Fall 2014 Orientation and Welcome Information

 - Graduate Student Fees: $7,305 for 9 units (increases by $372/unit for each additional unit over 9) - Graduate students are required to enroll for a minimum of 9 units per semester.

 How to Make Payments for University Tuition and Fees: You may remit payment for university tuition and fees by personal check, overseas banker's draft, online via PeerTransfer*, certain credit cards (although an additional charge is assessed), traveler's checks, and cash (not recommended).
 Payments should be made to "California State University, Sacramento".

 * PeerTransfer-New Method of making payments for tuition and university fees: California State University, Sacramento has partnered with PeerTransfer to provide our international students with an easy, fast, and secure method of sending international tuition payments.
 Please visit www.peertransfer.com/school/csus to learn more about making tuition and fee payments to California State University, Sacramento from your specific country via PeerTransfer.

 - NOTE: Payments cannot be accepted until AFTER students have registered in classes.
 Please do not schedule any payments through PeerTransfer until after you have arrived in Sacramento and registered in classes; Refunds to students who do not attend our school may be difficult to obtain.

-Please feel free to write to or call our Office of Global Education if you have any questions that must be answered prior to your arrival.
+Please feel free to write to or call the International Programs and Global Engagmentif you have any questions that must be answered prior to your arrival.
 We will be happy to assist you in any way we can.
 Our website www.csus.edu/oge may also prove useful for you to review.
 We look forward to welcoming you to the university.
 Meanwhile, best wishes to you in your present activities.